-During the three and six months ended June 30, 2022, the Company recorded (\$1,531) and \$3,031, respectively, of interest (expense) income - related parties related to loans from greater than 5% stockholders or affiliates of the Company.
+During the three and six months ended June 30, 2022, the Company recorded (\$1,531) and \$3,031, respectively, of interest (expense) income - related parties related

 NOTE 11 - SUBSEQUENT EVENTS

 First Amendment to the 2022 Omnibus Incentive Plan

 At the 2023 Annual Meeting of Stockholders of the Company held on July 6, 2023, the stockholders of the Company approved the First Amendment ("First Amendment") to the 180 Life Sciences Corp.
 2022 Omnibus Incentive Plan (the 2022 Omnibus Incentive Plan, as amended by the First Amendment, the "OIP").
 The First Amendment was originally approved by the Board of Directors of the Company on May 5, 2023, subject to stockholder approval and the First Amendment became effective at the time of stockholder approval.
 The First Amendment increased the maximum number of shares available to be issued under the OIP from 120,000 shares to 470,000 shares.